 Consider investing in a darker roast and be sure to use a coarse grind in your personal K-cup to avoid grounds in your cup.

 Another common complaint here is that the reusable filter is not easy to clean.
 For an environmentally-conscious coffee drinker, it’s easy to see why this could be considered a problem.
-Recycling options need grow when using this system.
+Recycling options need to grow when using this system.

 Keurig Coffee Doesn’t Taste Good Anymore

-Many users find that after descaling their machine, their K-Cup coffee has an unpleasant vinegar taste.
+Many users find that after descaling their machine, their favorite K-Cup coffee has an unpleasant vinegar taste.
 This can be tied to several factors: